ABbiodiversity/wildRtrax/README.md

 `wildRtrax` (pronounced *‘wilder tracks’*) is an R package to help environmental sensor data users to create full-cycle work flows from data management to analytics.

+With `wildRtrax`, users can easily create end-to-end workflows for managing and analyzing environmental sensor data.
+The package provides a wide range of tools and functions that streamline the entire data lifecycle, from data import and cleaning to data visualization and statistical analysis.

+`wildRtrax` also promotes reproducibility in data analysis by providing a consistent and organized framework for managing data and analysis workflows.
+This helps users to maintain transparency and integrity in their research, making it easier to share and reproduce results.

 ## Installation

 You can install `wildRtrax` directly from this repository with: